status-im/infra-nimbus/ansible/roles/nimbus-era-files/README.md

 # Management

-The timer runs weekly with 12h random delay by default, but you can start it manually:
+The timers runs weekly with 12h random delay by default, but you can start it manually:
 ```
  > systemctl -o cat status nimbus-era-files-update
 ● nimbus-era-files-update.service - Update Nimbus beacon node ERA files